Tjaru

 Tjaru (ṯꜣrw) was an ancient Egyptian fortress on the Way of Horus or Horus military road, the major road leading out of Egypt into Canaan.
 It was known in Greek as Selē (Σελη), in Latin as Sile or Sele, and in Coptic as Selē or Slē (Ⲥⲉⲗⲏ or Ⲥⲗⲏ).
 It has been suggested that its remains form the Tel el-Habua near Qantarah.

 History

 The Horus of Mesen was worshipped at Tjaru in the form of a lion, and because of its close theological connections to Edfu, it is sometimes referred to as the Edfu of Lower Egypt.

 Tjaru, being a frontier town in an inhospitable desert region, was a place of banishment for criminals.
 Horemheb in his Great Edict threatens as punishment for various crimes by officials disfigurement and banishment to Tjaru.
+This is the origin of why Tjaru was referred to as Rhinocorura by later Ancient Greek authors.

 References in the Amarna letters

 Silu is referenced twice in one letter of the 382-Amarna letters correspondence of 1350-1335 BC.
 The letter refers to Turbazu, the presumed 'mayor'/ruler of Silu, who is "..slain in the city gate of Silu."
 Two other mayors are also slain at the city gate of Silu.
 Turbazu's death is also reported in one additional letter of the Amarna letters, EA 335, (EA for 'el Amarna').